Stay Tuned: Muskoka Music Festival’s Back for 2023

 Where to Stay: Make a Weekend of it!

 If you’re looking to make a weekend getaway out of your participation in the Muskoka Music Festival, check out these highly recommended hotels in Gravenhurst.
-All are located a short distance away from the Gravenhurst Opera House, scene of much the action.
+All are located a short distance away from the Gravenhurst Opera House, the scene of much of the action.

 Muskoka Bay Resort